webshotarchive/docs/docs/tutorial-basics/setting-up-screenshots-with-cypress.md

 npm run cypress:e2e
 ```

 After running the command, you should see the screenshots in the `dist/cypress` folder.
 This folder is used in the Github Action to upload the screenshots to the Webshot Archive API.
+You should add the `dist` folder to your `.gitignore` file so it is not committed to the repository.

 ### Step 6 - Configure & run the Github Actions